unstoppabledomains/dev-docs/reseller/reseller-integration-guides/coinbase-payments.md

 <figcaption>Button location for requesting a manual payout of Coinbase sales</figcaption>
 </figure>

-* Resellers can receive Coinbase payouts via Stripe or Ethereum.
+* Partners can receive Coinbase payouts via Stripe or Ethereum.
 This information is discussed and setup with the UD Finance Team before processing the initial CoinBase payout.

 :::success Congratulations!
-You just setup your Reseller account to accept Coinbase payments.
+You just setup your Partner account to accept Coinbase payments.
 :::

 <embed src="/snippets/_discord.md" />